h8d13/Vase/README.md

 ## Hardware Compatibility [README](./.github/docs/hard_ware.md)

-VaseOS automatically detects hardware and recommends appropriate drivers based on modified archinstall `hardware.py` detection logic, but is only a recommendation.You are free to select the drivers you want to try.
+VaseOS automatically detects hardware and recommends appropriate drivers based on modified archinstall `hardware.py` detection logic, but is only a recommendation.
+You are free to **select the drivers** you want to try.
 See a full table of supported stuff in the link above.
 > Generally AMD/Intel stuff will be straight-forward.

 ### From an existing arch installation (For devs)